AdWY21/allegro_QC/readme.md

 ## how to use:

--   (1) tested on jupyter-gn.tecan.com/ - please mkdir with any name
+-   (1) tested on ubuntu server - please mkdir with any name

 ```
 mkdir /exports/test